sophiathekitty/Community-Discord-BOT/README.md

 @MyBot Hello

 ```
-If you get a reponse back, everything is ready for development.
+If you get a response back, everything is ready for development.

 ## Running the tests